Florida Mandatory Minimum Sentences for Criminal Offenses

 - Third-degree felony = 5-year prison term

-Florida Mandatory Minimum Drug Sentences
+Florida's Mandatory Minimum Drug Sentences Explained

 In Florida minimum mandatory sentences may apply to drug crimes.
 Under Florida Statutes Chapter 775, the minimum mandatory sentences are determined by the state legislation.
 Depending on the circumstances of your drug crime arrest in Florida, you could be facing a minimum of 3-years in prison and face a fine of up to $50,000.